thomasht86/llm-overview/README.md

 - Create Skynet and take over the world 👩‍💻🌎

 ## Requirements
-Create your preferred virtual environment with venv, conda, pipenv, etc. and install the requirements:
+Create your preferred virtual environment (`python 3.10`) with venv, conda, pipenv, etc. and install the requirements:
 ```bash
 pip install -r requirements.txt
 ```